-Therefore, this memo defines that LinkUp and linkDown traps are generated on just after ifOperStatus leaves, or just before it enters, the down state, respectively; except that LinkUp and linkDown traps never generated on transitions to/from the notPresent state.
+Therefore, this memo defines that LinkUp and linkDown traps are generated just after ifOperStatus leaves, or just before it enters, the down state, respectively; except that LinkUp and linkDown traps are never generated on transitions to/from the notPresent state.
+For the purpose of deciding when these traps occur, the lowerLayerDown state and the down state are considered to be equivalent, i.e., there is no trap on transition from lowerLayerDown into down, and there is a trap on transition from any other state except down (and notPresent) into lowerLayerDown.